tytydraco/yessleep/out/Abby_the_talking_doll.md

 And when I went back inside.
 I asked my mom if she could take care of Abby for now on!
 My mother said “sure I’ll take care of your doll”

 And then 10 years later!
-I was looking throw some old boxs.
+I was looking through some old boxs.
 When I found my doll Abby!
 I noticed that it was covered in dust and barely maintained.

 The fabric was ripping, the paint was chipping.
 But yet the eyes were still glowing!
 I was confused as to what was keeping them glowing.
 So I carefully took off Abby’s clothes!